SiAshbery/rubagotchi/README.md

 **This is a completed example of the Rubagotchi tamagotchi game.**

 What we are going to achieve here today is nothing short of a miracle.
-For we, dear friends, shall create life, LIFE!
+For we shall create life, LIFE!

 ```